chrplr/PCBS/README.md

    option:
    - verify that you Install for `Just Me (recommended)`, then click on `Next`
    - Accept the default Destination folder and click on `Next`
-   - Check "Add Anaconda to my PATH" and check "Register Anaconda as my default Python" and click on `Install`
+   - IMPORTANT: Check the boxes "Add Anaconda to my PATH" and  "Register Anaconda as my default Python" and click on `Install`
    - upon completion, click on 'Next', then `Finish`